 Start with good steak.
 I used inch-and-a-half Prime ribeyes here, generously seasoned with salt and pepper.
 My initial thought was to grill the steaks, but I ended up preferring the more delicate, refined, and elegant results you get by searing the steaks on a half inch plate of solid red hot steel, and elegance and refinement are what I'm all about here.

 Step 1b: Be Me

 Important note: This recipe will not work without a reversible Baking Steel griddle pan, a product that is currently only available in prototype form and only at my home.
 There are no substitutions possible.
 I know this makes it a little difficult for some folks to follow this recipe, but my best piece of advice is to just try harder to be me.
 Not to be like me, mind you, but to actually be me.
-That is the only way you'll be able to get identical results at
+That is the only way you'll be able to get identical results at your my home.

 Step 2: Sear From Both Sides

 You thought that one piece of inaccessible equipment was enough?
 Everybody knows that you need to use at least two hyper-specialized, Kickstarter-funded tools in order for meat to even be considered edible these days.
 I tried various combinations of the many expensive and limited-quantity high tech cooking tools in my kitchen, including a combination of the sous-vide cooker and the Thermomix (the steak came out too warm and soupy, offering no textural contrast with the cheese sauce), and one that I tried to cook by inserting two Thermapen Instant-Read Digital Thermometers at once (it came out at a very, very precise and accurate room temperature).